-March 1 is celebrated as “National Unplugging Day,” a call for a 24-hour digital detox to encourage uninterrupted connection between family, friends and neighbors.
+March 1 is celebrated as “Global Day of Unplugging,” a call for a 24-hour digital detox to encourage uninterrupted connection between family, friends and neighbors.
 The initiative comes in response to increased time spent attached to phones and tablets, which studies have reported as being more than five hours a day.

 For Erin Gilchrist, Samford assistant professor and director of secondary education, it was important to find a way to start the conversation early.
 Gilchrist and her husband Blake worked together to write and illustrate a children’s book, TJ Put Your Phone Away.
 The book tells the story of TJ, a young man who misses the real world due to the attention paid to his hand-held technology.